 Even though it produces high growth without causing inflation, supply-side policies are usually slow.
 It took longer to take effect.

-Also, as in the industrial revolution, a potential increase in GDP is likely to result in downward pressure on aggregate prices.
-As a result, deflationary pressures are likely to arise in the short term due to a dramatic increase in productivity – what is known as the Great Deflation.
+Also, as in the Industrial Revolution, a potential increase in GDP is likely to result in downward pressure on aggregate prices.
+As a result, deflationary pressures are likely to arise in the short term due to a dramatic increase in productivityโwhat is known as the Great Deflation.

 Tools for supply-side policies

 For example, improving an adequate education and training system provides workers with more skills.
 This can lead to higher labor productivity.
+In general, tools for supply-side policies include:

 - Privatization